Jobzi-Artificial-Intelligence/ziconnect-app-angular/PROJECT_CHARTER.md

 ### Objectives

-The project's detailing and milestones were defined as follows:
+The project's details and milestones were defined as follows:

 - Quarter 1
     - Milestone 1 [Initial model to predict internet availability on Brazilian schools, based on information from GIGA (Backend and Frontend)]